jhallen/joes-sandbox/ansi_cpm/README.md

 By default, BDOS is emulated so that the current directory in UNIX appears as the __A>__ drive from CP/M.  The BDOS emulation can be optionally disabled.
-In this case, P2DOS (a BDOS clone) is used and accesses real disk images.
+In this case, P2DOS (a BDOS clone) is used to access real disk images.

 This is a modified version of Parag Patel's [CP/M](https://en.wikipedia.org/wiki/CP/M) emulator.
 This